Meet Trail Owner, David Brickley

 After recognizing its unique history, natural beauty, and wanting to protect the corridor as a greenway for generations to come, David Brickley purchased the Dahlgren Railroad Heritage Trail in 2006.

 Brickley has a long track record of advocating for trails, parks, and open space.
-Under his leadership as director of the Virginia Department of Conservation and Recreation from 1998 to 2002, the state was awarded the national gold medal award for “best managed state park system in America.”
+Under his leadership as director of the Virginia Department of Conservation and Recreation from 1998 to 2002, the state of Virginia was awarded the national gold medal award for “Best Managed State Park System in America.”
 Brickley served as an elected member of the Virginia House of Delegates from 1976 to 1998.
-He was the legislative sponsor, co-founder and chairman of the Virginia Railway Express, Virginia’s commuter rail system, and authored legislation creating Leesylvania State Park.
+He was the legislative sponsor, co-founder and chairman of the Virginia Railway Express, Virginia’s commuter rail system, and he authored legislation creating Leesylvania State Park.

 A graduate of Pennsylvania State University and George Mason University School of Law, Brickley served in the United States Air Force with a tour of duty in Vietnam, where he received the Bronze Star.
 He later served as the desk officer for the Arabian Peninsula with the Defense Intelligence Agency.

 When not advocating for trails or practicing law, Brickley is an avid hiker and national speaker on trail and conservation issues.
-He and his wife, Lori, reside in Woodbridge, Virginia, and have three children and four grandchildren.
+He resides in Woodbridge, Virginia, and has three children and four grandchildren.